mirroredkeys/Time-Logger-Telegram/README.md

 3. install package(s)

 - - - -
-* change the following to your own:
+* change the following with your own:
     * .json file
     * spreadsheet name
     * API token